meilerlab/vustruct/RunThePipeline.md

 % cd $UDN
 ......
 Create the file as you like...
 % cat mothcw.config
 [UserSpecific]
 idmapping = /dors/capra_lab/users/mothcw/mydata/idmapping/HUMAN_9606_idmapping_sprot.dat.gz
 [SlurmParametersAll]
 mail-user=chris.moth@vanderbilt.edu
 mail-type=end
 [SlurmParametersPathProxCOSMIC]
 time = 1-0
 mem = 30GB
 [SlurmParametersPathProxClinvar]
 time = 1-0
 mem = 30GB

-Because these two config files are required for every pipeline application, you may find it helpful to place both the -c global.config and -u local.config command line parameters into a single short environment variable.
+These two config files default for every pipeline application.
+(As shown in psb_plan.py --help)  You may find it helpful to place both the -c global.config and -u local.config command line parameters into a single short environment variable.

+Finally, a third config file, defaulting to the casename.config (overrideable with -g)  is searched in the case directory.
+Ths file is typically unnecessary, but it is extremely convenient for when a case should be procssed with variant lists other than the default exac/clinvar/COSMIC

+Here is an example case-config file showing three changes from the defaults:
+* neutral variants for pathrpox are switched from default exac in the sql database to gnomad in the sql database
+* disease1 variants for pathprox reports are changed from clinvars in the sql database, to a custom list in a .txt file.
+* Disease2 variants are switched from the COSMIC cancer set to tcga in the sql database

+$ cd $UDN/UDN123456
+$ cat UDN123456.config
+[PathProx]
+neutral_variant_short_description=gnomad
+neutral_variant_sql_label=gnomad
+disease1_variant_filename=P10636-1_13clinvars.txt
+disease1_variant_short_description=13clinvars
+disease1_variant_sql_label=13clinvars
+disease2_variant_short_description=TCGA
+disease2_variant_sql_label=tcga

 # Preparation of input